10 Best Herbal Baths For Alzheimer’S Disease

 Melissa officinalis, commonly known as lemon balm, has been traditionally used in herbal baths for its calming and soothing properties.

-However, it is important to consult with a healthcare provider before incorporating such treatments into a care regimen to ensure safety and appropriateness for individual needs.
+However, it is important to consult with a healthcare professional before incorporating such baths into a treatment plan for Alzheimer’s disease.

 urtica dioica bath